-Travel-related anxiety is worry, nervousness or fear that occurs in the context of travel.
+It often happens that people experience strange nervousness and worry right before they are about to go to travel.
 Because travel can take us out of our familiar surroundings and into the unknown, it’s not unusual for people to experience some degree of worry or tension.
 It’s important to note the difference between feelings of anxiety – which anyone can experience in everyday life – and having an anxiety condition, which is serious but manageable.
 Travel anxiety isn’t a medical condition, but rather an experience of anxiety connected with the situation of travel.

 Traveling with anxiety is a different experience for everyone.
 Some anxious travelers have to white-knuckle their way through every flight; some get nervous in crowded places like subway cars and major tourist attractions.
 Others can’t stop worrying: “What if I get lost and can’t find my way back to my hotel?”
 “Will the food make me sick?”
 “Did I remember to lock my house when I left?”
 Despite the challenges, you don’t need to let anxiety keep you from exploring the world.
 Here are 13 travel anxiety tips to help you cope with your fears and enjoy your vacation to the fullest.

-2. And keep that data handy- Once you are done with your research, next thing you want to do is to keep that data accessible.
-Do whatever it takes- take screenshots, save data offline, backup on google drive, write it down, send links to friends and what not.
+2. And keep that data handy- Once you are done with your research, the next thing you want to do is to keep that data accessible.
+Do whatever it takes- take screenshots, save data offline, backup on google drive, write it down, send links to friends and whatnot.
 But make sure you have your support while you are on the go.

 Also Read: A packing guide for Pregnant Woman while traveling